adelmonte/music-tui/README.md

 ![music-tui screenshot](demo.png)

-A keyboard- and mouse-driven terminal music player built with [ratatui](https://ratatui.rs).
+A keyboard and mouse-driven terminal music player built with [ratatui](https://ratatui.rs).
 It scans a local music library, browses it by album artist / album / track, manages a play queue and playlists, and plays audio with optional gapless crossfade.
 In [kitty](https://sw.kovidgoyal.net/kitty/) it also renders album art and oversized